 $HOME than to hardcode the path to your home directory.
 To access a file in your home directory:

 Several environment variables provide information about your job that may be useful.

 A list of the nodes and cores assigned to your job is in the file

-For GPU jobs on Oakley, a list of the GPUs assigned to your job is in the file
+For GPU jobs, a list of the GPUs assigned to your job is in the file

 If you use a job array, each job in the array gets its identifier within the array in the variable

 $PBS_ARRAYID .
 To pass a file name parameterized by the array ID into your application: